ossf/tac/process/templates/WG_NAME_sandbox_stage.md

 ## Application for creating a new Working Group at Sandbox stage

 ### List of interested individuals
-The WG must have a minimum of 3 interested individual from different organizations.
+The WG must have a minimum of 3 interested contributors from two different organizations.
   * "name, affiliation, GitHub ID"

 ### Mission of the Working Group